 FirstCall's system is set up to call three times at three-minute intervals if a phone line is busy, Teague said.
 Local agencies can change that if they wish and can also decide what message appears on a recipient's telephone if it has caller ID.
 Jefferson County's system also sends text messages, FirstCall said.

 Monday's calls went out in two waves.
 The first included people outside the evacuation area and even outside Colorado, Techmeyer said.
-He didn't know the times of the two waves.
+He didn't know the times of the calls.

 Sheriff's officials said a couple found dead in the fire zone got a call, as did a woman who remains missing, but it wasn't immediately clear when the calls came.